 If I have jogged your memories, what memories do your children and grandchildren have?

 Let's find ways to give lasting Passover memories to the next generation – minus the bathtub fish – by involving them with the preparation for the holiday and its cooking.

-If children participate in a few tasks they will actually be less intrusive to the preparation than you would imagine.
-Grandparents, these fun activities are a perfect opportunity for you to bond with your grandchildren while helping to alleviate some of the chaos in the kitchen.
+If children participate in a few tasks, they will actually be less intrusive to the preparation than you would imagine.
+Grandparents, these fun activities are a perfect opportunity for you to bond with your grandchildren while helping alleviate some of the chaos in the kitchen.

-Following are some activities that you can do with children that will be fun and will reinforce the meaning of Passover.
+Here are some activities that you can do with children that will be fun while reinforcing the meaning of Passover.
 I have given some guidelines for age-appropriate activities, but you are the best judge of the child's skills and attention span.

 Before the holiday